prathu79/popular/README.md

 # popular
-this repo is created to check the forking
+This repo is Originally created @shredtmp and forked @ prathu79 this repo is created to check the forking.